zaiste/zaiste.net/content/programming/flutter/howtos/howto-move-new-screen-without-back-flutter.md

 +++
-title = "How To Move To A New Screen Without Back Button in Flutter" [taxonomies] topics = [ "Flutter", "Dart" ]
+title = "Move To A New Screen Without Back Button in Flutter" [taxonomies] topics = [ "Flutter", "Dart" ]
 +++